-Darkness for dummies: differences between the Dark web and the Deep web
+Darkness for dummies: differences between the Dark Web and Deep Web

 What are the differences between the Dark web and Deep web?
 If we compare the Internet to a city, we can distinguish different zones clearly.
-Just like a city, the Internet has secure zones and risky zones, fancy neighborhoods where you would like to live in and those areas where it´s better to not stop at night.
+Just like a city, the Internet has secure zones and risky zones, fancy neighborhoods where you would like to live in and those areas where it´s better to don't hang out at night.
 Here we´ll explain to you how to distinguish between the visible and invisible Internet zones to surf safely.

-You probably haven't heard such a term before but, actually, it is the face of the internet that you use and see every day, in other words, it is the visible content or results that search engines like Google or Yahoo show you when you go searching.
+You probably haven’t heard such a term before but, actually, it is the face of the internet that you use and see every day, in other words, it is the visible content or results that search engines like Google or Yahoo show you as search results.

 Demystifying the Deep Web

-The biggest confusion arises when people talk about the Deep Web as the web space where all kind of sites focused on illegal activities is located.
+The biggest confusion arises when people refer to the Deep Web as the place where all kind of sites focused on illegal activities is located.

-To put it clearly, let's take an example.
-If you try to find your Facebook timeline just by searching on Google, you probably won´t get shown any results.
-The reason is that a huge amount of the content on the internet has restricted access and cannot be tracked.
+To put it clearly, let’s make an example.
+If you try to find your Facebook timeline just by searching on Google, you probably won´t get any results.
+The reason is that a huge amount of content on the internet has restricted access and cannot be tracked.
 We can also mention your e-mail inbox and those websites where the webmaster disallowed the indexation.